automvc/honey/README.md

 * 26.The front and back ends of complex queries can be automatically parsed.
 * 27.Annotation support:PrimaryKey,Datetime,Createtime,Updatetime;JustFetch,ReplaceInto(MySQL).
 * 28.Extensible annotation: multi tenant, fuzzy processing of sensitive information, automatic setting of field values, dictionary conversion, dicti18n multilingual International Dictionary conversion, column  name and field name mapping.
+* 29.can automatically generate entity_F for referenced to the entity field name.

 ## Newest Function

+### **V1.17**

+**V1.17.0.8**
+1)Primary key support the field is not "id",except the Long, the type can be Integer or String
+2)Support the automatic generation of the primary key by annotation(GenId,GenUUID)
+3)@Column support default implement(Strongly recommend: do not use this Annotation in new system)
+4)@Table,@Column,@PrimaryKey(@Id) compatible with JPA(interface AnnoAdapter)
+5)Distributed id generator supports setting the starting year:bee.distribution.genid.startYear
+6)Chain programming SelectImpl,UpdateImpl adjust check rule for field

+**V1.17.0.7**
+1)**add support HarmonyOS ORM function**
+2)In **HarmonyOS and Android** environment can use the same ORM code with Bee
+3)support HarmonyOS Log:ohos.hiviewdfx.HiLog

+**V1.17.0.6**
+1)**add support Android ORM function,you can use Bee for SQLite DB in Android environment.**
+2)support android.util.Log
+3)Ddl: optimize process if the table is exist
+4)add log tip the dsName(dataSource name) when multi-dataSource
+5)when paging , the size is 0, return emptyList

+V1.17.0.5
+1)Sql Server support (start,size) paging
+2)@Tran transaction annotation

 **V1.11**(**International Labour Day**)
 **Detail:**